anzelpwj/heb_python_class/session-01_setup.md

 - Also can use escape characters:
     - `print('You can\'t always get what you want')`

-### Text editors
+### iPython
 - Open Anaconda Navigator
     - qtconsole (aka ipython):
         - Better than REPL - provides some help and color coding
         - Includes ipy magics
             - %reset resets entire workspace (variables, etc)
             - %timeit - logs the time it takes to execute a command (or set of commands)
-            - ls, cd, and other unix commands that don't work in REPL
+            - ls, cd, and other Unix commands that don't work in REPL

-### iPython and Jupyter notebook
+### Jupyter notebook

 - Code, figures and text.
 - [Example](https://nbviewer.jupyter.org/github/anzelpwj/Stats-week/blob/master/Fourier.ipynb)
-- Launch juptyer - will open terminal window as well as browser (ignore terminal window but don't close it)
+- Launch Jupyter - will open terminal window as well as browser (ignore terminal window but don't close it)
 - Open a new notebook using the New button in the upper righthand corner
 - Each cell will execute with shift-enter
 - If you don't know what a command does, enter it with a ? at the end and you'll get a help document